About Our Trustees

 SUSAN N. SCHIEFFER has nearly two decades of fundraising and development experience and has served on a number of non-profit boards.
 She holds a Master of Public Affairs from the LBJ School at The University of Texas and a Bachelor of Arts from Southern Methodist University.

 Ms. Schieffer and her husband Steve Eichenauer have twin teenagers who attend Potomac.

-KAREN SONNEBORN is co-founder of Honored, a Washington, DC-based nonprofit recognizing and rewarding exceptional K-12 educators and elevating the status of teaching in this country.
+KAREN SONNEBORN is co-founder of Honored (www.honored.org), a Washington, DC-based nonprofit organization dedicated to honoring exceptional K-12 educators and to elevating the status of teaching in this country.

 She has also worked in business development at Warner Bros. in Los Angeles and investment banking at Goldman Sachs in New York.

 Mrs. Sonneborn currently serves on the committee that oversees Princeton University’s Bridge Year program and as an annual giving leadership chair for her class.
 She has served on the boards of San Francisco Ballet (Education Committee), East Palo Alto Tennis and Tutoring, Ambassadors for Lucile Packard Children’s Hospital, the Los Angeles Zoo, and KCET, Southern California’s largest public television station.
 While with KCET, she co-founded the award-winning KCET Council for Children and Families.